BlueBrain/nmodl/README.md

 Based on the example above you should then open your browser and navigate to the URL http://127.0.0.1:8888/?token=a7902983bad430a1193542945f6a64ae303f559343fbb0dc

+You can open and run all example notebooks provided in the `examples` folder.
+You can also create new notebooks in `my_notebooks`, which will be stored in a subfolder `notebooks` at your current working directory.

 ### Using the Python API